-Ben Davies, a PhD student in the Child Language Lab, has been studying how children learn to use the plural ‘s’ on the end of nouns.
+Ben Davies, who recently completed his PhD in the Child Language Lab, has been studying how children learn to use the plural ‘s’ on the end of nouns.
 This is tricky in English, because the plural ‘s’ actually has three different pronunciations.
 On a word like cat it is pronounced as ‘s’, but when it is attached to a word like dog, it is pronounced as a ‘z’.
 However, in words such as peach-es or bus-es, the plural takes the form of ‘ez’.

 The hardest one for children to learn is the ‘ez’ ending used in peaches and buses.

 These sounds pose a challenge for children with hearing loss.
 This raises questions about when children with hearing aids and cochlear implants might learn these plural endings.

 Davies is now exploring these issues.
 His initial study was conducted with an eye-tracker.
 He’s now moved to a more portable and innovative iPad app.

 Project leaders: Ben Davies and Professor Katherine Demuth

 Dr Xin Wang has been studying the cognitive and neural aspects of Second Language Processing and Representations.
 Her work is focused on Chinese-English bilinguals who use their two languages on a regular basis to understand the cognitive mechanisms and architecture of Bilingualism/Multilingualism.
 She uses a variety of experimental paradigms (i.e., eye-trackers, ERPs, reaction times tools, etc.) to empirically investigate these issues.